espressif/esp-idf/docs/en/api-guides/app_trace.rst

     ::

-        esp32 apptrace start file://trace.log 1 -1 -1 0 0
+        esp apptrace start file://trace.log 1 -1 -1 0 0

     There is no limitation on the size of collected data and there is no any data timeout set.
-This process may be stopped by issuing ``esp32 apptrace stop`` command on OpenOCD telnet prompt, or by pressing Ctrl+C in OpenOCD window.
+This process may be stopped by issuing ``esp apptrace stop`` command on OpenOCD telnet prompt, or by pressing Ctrl+C in OpenOCD window.

 3. Retrieve tracing data and save them indefinitely.

     ::

-        esp32 apptrace start file://trace.log 0 -1 -1 0 0
+        esp apptrace start file://trace.log 0 -1 -1 0 0

     OpenOCD telnet command line prompt will not be available until tracing is stopped.
 To stop tracing press Ctrl+C in OpenOCD window.